medius-group/medius-group.github.io/high-availability-and-disaster-recovery.md

 ![overview]({{ site.url }}/assets/high-availability-and-disaster-recovery/overview.png)

-# MediusFlow Application Services
+# MediusFlow application services

-## High Availability
+## High availability
 The most important characteristics of this part of the application is that it does not hold any persistent information.
 The approach to high availability is therefore to allow for each instance running the Web Frontend or application server to fail and be automatically restored.

 ### Failure without downtime